psycopg/psycopg/docs/api/errors.rst

             \|__ `ProgrammingError`
             \|__ `NotSupportedError`

-These classes are exposed both by the Psycopg and the `!psycopg.errors` module.
+These classes are exposed both by this module and the root `psycopg` module.

 .. autoexception:: Error()

     .. autoattribute:: diag
+    .. autoattribute:: sqlstate

+        The code of the error, if defined.

+        This is a class attribute defined for all the :ref:`sqlstate-exceptions` classed, `None` for the base classes.

 .. autoexception:: Warning()
 .. autoexception:: InterfaceError()